deitch/booster/README.md

 But you didn't want to have to recreate all of the model calls, error handling, all of the benefits of the default controller.
 You really just wanted to inject some middleware *prior* to the default `show()` being called!

 Booster gives you two really good options for this: `all` global filter, and `filters` for individual ones.

+Before you start jumping up and saying, "hey, that is business logic, which should go in the models!
+[Fat models and skinny controllers!](http://www.slideshare.net/damiansromek/thin-controllers-fat-models-proper-code-structure-for-mvc)", **you are right**.
+But sometimes your controllers need to do filtering or post-processing that is appropriate at the controller level, hence Filters.

+For filters (pre-index/show/update/create/delete) and post-processing (post-index/show/update/create/delete) at the model level, see in the section on models.

 ##### Global 'before' option for controllers
 If you are writing controller method overrides, and you want a function that will always be executed *before* the usual index/show/update/create/destroy, just add an `all` function.